 Anaerobic pneumonia; Aspiration of vomitus; Necrotizing pneumonia; Aspiration pneumonitis

-Pneumonia is a breathing condition in which there is inflammation (swelling) or an infection of the lungs or large airways.
+Pneumonia is inflammation (swelling) and infection of the lungs or large airways.

-Aspiration pneumonia occurs when food, saliva, liquids, or vomit is breathed into the lungs or airways leading to the lungs, instead of being swallowed into the esophagus and stomach.
+Aspiration pneumonia occurs when food or liquid is breathed into the airways or lungs, instead of being swallowed.

 Risk factors for breathing in (aspiration) of foreign material into the lungs are: